-The 27-year-old Co Tyrone teacher was strangled in her room in the luxury Legends hotel in Mauritius in January 2011.
+Ms McAreavey, 27, was strangled in her room at the Legends Hotel in Mauritius on 10 January 2011.